stfwi/duktape-cc/readme.md

   - GNU `make`, version >= 4.2,
   - Compiler/Linker `g++`, version >= 7.0,
   - Basic unix tools (`cp`, `grep`, `mv`, ...).
+  - For `make coverage` Linux, gcov, lcov.
+  - For `make code-analysis` clang++/clang-tidy/scan-build.

-The latter is mentioned for compiling under Windows.
+The basic tools are mentioned for compiling under Windows.
 You need to add the unix tool binaries of your GIT installation to the `PATH` environment variable.